itzray116R/itzray116R/README.md

 # Hi there, I'm Rayhaan Mohammed 👋

 ## About Me
 I'm an aspiring engineer currently honing my skills in various technologies.
-Passionate about coding, problem-solving, and exploring new technologies to create innovative solutions.
+Passionate about programming and learning new languages, problem-solving, and exploring new technologies to create innovative solutions.

 ## 🚀 Technologies & Tools
 # 💻 Tech Stack: